22008496/PROMPT-ENGINEERING/README.md

 Large Language Models (LLMs) are a type of generative AI specifically trained to understand, generate, and interact with human language.
 They are built using deep learning techniques, especially transformer-based architectures, and trained on massive text datasets.

-# 7 Architecture of LLMs and Generative AI
+# 7 Architecture of LLMs
-The backbone of modern Generative AI and LLMs is the Transformer architecture, introduced in the paper "Attention is All You Need" (2017, Vaswani et al.).
-Key Components of Transformer Architecture:
-Input Embeddings: Converts words or tokens into vector representations.
-Positional Encoding: Adds information about word positions in a sequence.
-Self-Attention Mechanism:
+The architecture of LLMs is predominantly based on transformers.
+A transformer consists of encoder and decoder blocks that use self-attention mechanisms to process input data.
+Key components of transformer architecture include:
-Allows the model to weigh the importance of different words in a sequence.
+Self-Attention Mechanism: Allows the model to weigh the importance of different words in a sentence relative to each other.
-Enables the model to understand context (e.g., who "he" refers to in a sentence).
-Multi-Head Attention:
-Looks at different parts of the sequence simultaneously.
+Multi-Head Attention: Enables the model to focus on different parts of the sentence simultaneously.
-Feedforward Neural Networks: Adds non-linear transformations.
+Feedforward Neural Networks: Applied after attention layers to process information.
-Layer Normalization and Residual Connections: Stabilizes and speeds up learning.
-Stacked Layers: More layers = deeper understanding.
-Types of Transformer Models:
-Encoder-only: BERT (used for classification, understanding)
-Decoder-only: GPT (used for generation)
-Encoder-Decoder: T5, BART (used for translation, summarization)
+Positional Encoding: Injects information about the position of tokens in the sequence.
+LLMs like GPT use a decoder-only architecture, while models like BERT use encoder-only, and T5 uses both encoder and decoder.
+Training these models involves unsupervised or semi-supervised learning on large text corpora, followed by fine-tuning for specific tasks.

 # 8 How generative AI works:
 For the most part, generative AI operates in three phases: